 Romuliana is а fortified Late Antique Royal Palace and memorial complex, the endowment of Emperor Gaius Valerius Galerius Maximianus (293 – 311 AD).
 It stands in the fairytale landscape, in Eastern Serbia, in the Timok Valley, near the present village of Gamzigrad, 11 kilometres northwest from Zaječar .
 Mystery of Galerius’s grandiose FELIX ROMULIANA was finally demystified in 1984, when a fragment of archivolt with the engraved inscription FELIX ROMULIANA was discovered.
 Since 2007 Romuliana is on the UNESCO World Heritage List as the unique and the best preserved testimony of the Roman construction tradition pervaded by the ideological program of the Second Tetrachy and Galerius himself as their builder.

 Archeological Site Felix Romuliana

 Parking, souvenir shop, public toilets.
-Billboards, signs, printed guides, printed brochures, theatrical performances, roles plays, concerts, spatial models
+Billboards, signs, guided tours, audio guides, printed guides, printed brochures, 3D and holographic presentation, theatrical performances, roles plays, concerts.

 Opening hours: Opening hours: daily Apr. – Oct.
 8.00 – 20.00, Nov. – Mar.
 8.00 – 16.00